 Disclosures regarding Nomination & Remuneration Committee and Remuneration Policyare given in the Corporate Governance report.

-The details of Board Meetings and Meetings of Independent Directorsare given in the Corporate Governance Report annexed to this report.
-Extract of Annual Return u/s 92(3) ofthe Companies Act 2013
+The details of Board Meetings Committee Meetings and Meetings of Independent Directorsare given in the Corporate Governance Report annexed to this report.

-The extract of Annual Return as provided under sub-section (3) of Section 92 in FormMGT-9 is annexed hereto as Annexure-14.
+The extract of Annual Return as provided under sub-section (3) of Section 92 of theCompanies Act 2013 in Form MGT-9 is annexed hereto as Annexure-15 to this report.

 Investor Education and Protection Fund

 Companys equity Shares are listed at National Stock Exchange of India Limited(NSE) and Bombay Stock Exchange Limited (BSE).
-As required under SEBI (LODR) Regulations 2015.Company has entered into new Listing Agreement with NSE and BSE.
-Other disclosuresregarding listing regulations have been made in Corporate Governance Report.
+Other disclosures regarding listingregulations have been made in Corporate Governance Report.

-Company has paid requisite listing fee to the stock exchanges during the year 2016-17.
+Company has paid requisite listing fee to the stock exchanges during the year 2018-19.

 Code of Conduct